What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 Suncor = The asymmetric Canadian parallel, the 40+ year asset revaluation, the hidden giant

 In the top 35 market cap companies, 32 are priced for growth that doesn’t exist.
+Three own real, scarce, irreplaceable assets.

 Exxon isn’t chasing NVDA.
-It’s becoming the NEXT NVDA - the defining stock of the era, the one institutions can’t not own.
+It’s becoming the next NVDA—the defining stock of the era, the one institutions can’t not own.

 The foundation is already shifting.
 Gold is leading.
 Government capital is flowing to the real economy.
 The valuation method is reverting to assets over earnings.